 However, there are exceptions.
 The Motor Vehicle Financial Responsibility Law specifically allows a Workers’ Compensation insurer to subrogate/be reimbursed for the earnings loss and medical expenses it has paid as the result of a motor vehicle accident.
 Also, our courts have found that benefits paid by an HMO or by a federal program, such as Medicare or Medical Assistance or through plans offered through an employer, have to be reimbursed, since the federal laws governing those programs specifically provide for reimbursement and pre-empt or override Pennsylvania state law.

-At NEEDLE LAW our lawyers have been successfully representing clients injured in auto accidents in Lackawanna, Luzerne, Monroe, Wyoming, Wayne and Pike Counties for more than 20 years.
-If you have any questions concerning auto accidents in Scranton, Wilkes-Barre, Stroudsburg, Tunkhannock, Honesdale, Montrose or Milford, or in their surrounding areas, contact us at (570) 344-1266.
+At Needle Law our Scranton auto accident lawyers have been successfully representing clients injured in auto accidents in Lackawanna, Luzerne, Monroe, Wyoming, Wayne and Pike Counties for more than 20 years.
+If you have any questions concerning auto accidents in Scranton, Wilkes-Barre, Stroudsburg, Tunkhannock, Honesdale, Montrose or Milford, or in their surrounding areas, contact us at 570-344-1266.